HomeHow it worksWaste hierarchy

 When disposing of WEEE (Waste Electrical and Electronic Equipment), organisations must take all reasonable measures to prevent waste and follow the hierarchy’s priority order, when transferring waste to another party.
 When we collect from you, we will issue a Waste Transfer Note (WTN), each of which requires a signed declaration confirming compliance with the waste hierarchy.
 This is mandated by Regulation 12 of the Waste (England and Wales) Regulations 2011.

-How do you follow it?
+How do you follow the waste hierarchy?

 We prioritise reuse for everything we collect.
 Items deemed unsuitable for reuse are sent to Approved Authorised Treatment Facilities (AATFs), where they are dismantled into core components such as metal, plastic, cables, and PCBs for recycling.
 Materials that cannot be recycled after processing are typically repurposed for energy recovery, particularly non-hazardous mixed plastics.
-As a result of this thorough process, nothing ends up in landfill.

-Prevention
+1. Prevention

 Using less material in design and manufacturing processes, keeping products for longer, re-using or repurposing in it’s original environment, using less hazardous materials.

-Re-use
+3. Re-use

 Checking, cleaning, repairing, refurbishing, whole items or spare parts and redeploying.